 The guiding principle for rotation scheduling is fulfillment of resident educational objectives.
-The rotation schedule for residents is arranged to assure adequate training in all domains of practice with graduated responsibility.
-Adequate exposure to each subspecialty area is ensured by using a curriculum based on results of published surveys of the Association of Program Directors in Radiology regarding allotment of time for each rotation.
-Opportunity to learn radiological consultative skills in tertiary and primary care settings are provided.
+The rotation schedule and educational program for residents assure adequate training in all domains of practice with graduated responsibility.
+Opportunities are abundantly provided for supervised practice of radiological consultative, interpretive, and interventive skills in tertiary and primary care settings.

 Our program has full continuing accreditation by the ACGME.
-We were granted a permanent increase in our resident complement from 16 to 24 in May 2017.
+We have a complete complement of 24 residents.
+We are also an ACGME accredited ESIR program.

-Our program uses a highly structured first year with several assessments and assignments to ensure residents are ready for successful transition from directly supervised duties to indirectly supervised overnight call duty that begins in the second year of residency.
+Our program has a highly structured first year with several assessments and assignments to ensure residents are ready for successful transition from directly supervised duties to indirectly supervised overnight call duty that begins in the second year of residency.
 We provide subscription based access to StatDx, e-anatomy, and RadPrimer, which is a comprehensive radiology curriculum used by more than 80% of University based radiology residency programs.
-Completion of RadPrimer Basic questions is a prerequisite for promotion to the second year of the residency curriculum.

 - First Month Online Curriculum for Radiology Reporting

-- July through December: Three-week long first year resident rotations to gain initial immersive experiences in clinical areas to be encountered January through June of R1 year for evening (4-9pm) Emergency Radiology coverage, which is taken with a more senior resident + the on call faculty member who provides on-site direct supervision
+- Initial 5 blocks for R1 trainees include Cardiothoracic, Abdominal, Neuro, Musculoskeletal, and Emergency Radiology rotations.
+All rotations are 4 weeks in length.
+These 5 initial first year resident rotations ensure initial immersive experiences in clinical areas needed to begin evening (4-9pm) Emergency Radiology coverage, which is taken with a more senior resident + the on call faculty member who provides on-site direct supervision

 - January ACR Diagnostic In-Training Exam (DXIT) is given to R1 (and all other radiology resident levels)

-We have 13 four week long rotations per academic year.
-Residents rotate though the various domains of practice needed to gain increasing proficiency in interpretations, decision making, and gain hands on procedural experience.
-Our second year residents are guided by faculty to make progressive academic progress and undergo professional growth as part of an effective team member in deliver of top quality radiological care.
-Completion of RadPrimer Intermediate questions is a prerequisite for promotion to the third year of the residency curriculum.
+13 four week long rotations per academic year.
+Residents rotate though the various domains of practice needed to build increasing proficiency in interpretations, decision making, and gain hands on procedural experience.
+Our second year residents are guided by faculty to make progressive academic progress and undergo professional growth as part of an effective team member, gradually gaining skills to lead teams delivering top quality radiological care.

 On Call Training